hashicorp/terraform-provider-google/website/docs/r/composer_environment.html.markdown

   environment size are `ENVIRONMENT_SIZE_SMALL`, `ENVIRONMENT_SIZE_MEDIUM`,
   and `ENVIRONMENT_SIZE_LARGE`.

+* `resilience_mode` -
+  (Optional, Cloud Composer 2.1.15 or newer only)
+  The resilience mode states whether high resilience is enabled for the environment or not.
+Value for resilience mode is `HIGH_RESILIENCE`.
+  If unspecified, defaults to standard resilience.

 * `master_authorized_networks_config` -
   (Optional)
   Configuration options for the master authorized networks feature.
 Enabled